 Disaster recovery to another datacenter

 The system uses slave replication capabilities of MongoDB and MySQL to pass up-to-the-minute customer information to DR locations at real-time.
-At the event of a disaster at primary datacenter, operations personnel switched backup instances into primary masters and start the servers.
-The communications is transitioned by re-advertisement of IP network over BGP to new location or by fast DNS update.
+At the event of a disaster at a primary data center, operations personnel switched backup instances into primary masters and start the servers.
+The communications are transitioned by re-advertisement of IP network over BGP to a new location or by fast DNS update.

 In any case, using intrusion detection and intrusion prevention systems with any SaaS platform is a good practice.

 ServicePattern user interfaces are designed from user role task flow point of view.
 The developers come up with the solutions only after they actually think through what user has to do.